hexagoncircle/ryan-mulligan-dev/src/blog/themes-and-schemes.md

 ## Range of styles

-My first go-around in custom theme selection on this site was handled with an HTML range input (dubbed _theme slider_).
+My first go-around with theme switching was handled with an HTML range input (dubbed _theme slider_).
 Each input value correlated to a CSS ruleset.
 Interacting with the theme slider did a couple things:

 1. Set a `data-theme` attribute on the `<html>` element.
 2. Saved the theme value to the browser's local storage to be referenced on subsequent site visits.